meta-llama/llama-recipes/docs/experiment_tracking.md

 `--aim_config.repo <path-to-aimdb>`

-You can categorize your expriments by passing a different name for each one in the command line using:
+You can categorize your experiments by passing a different name for each one in the command line using:

 `--aim_config.experiment my_llama_experiment`